wp-plugins/youtube-playlist-thumbs/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Use the [ypt playlist_id=] shortcode to show a Youtube playlist.
-Videos within playlist can be triggered by links in page content.
+Use the [ypt playlist_id=] shortcode to show a Youtube playlist with side thumbnails.
+Playlist items can be triggered by links in page content.

 == Description ==